citizenfx/fivem-docs/content/docs/scripting-reference/onesync/_index.md

 }
 ```
 # What's culling?
 Culling is used to avoid sending a lot of synchronization data to the server (such as population among others), thus reducing server load, it's what allows OneSync to handle a lot of clients.
 Culling has a range for each specific player, and entities are culled to players within this radius.
+It was introduced in the following [commit](https://github.com/citizenfx/fivem/commit/d98e16354141e50c77b56b2dc672fe4834dccfd6), and had several iterations.
 You could say that in a way, it 'conceals' entities.
-There's natives such as `SetEntityDistanceCullingRadius` and `SetPlayerCullingRadius` to change the default culling radius.
+There's natives such as [SetEntityDistanceCullingRadius](https://docs.fivem.net/natives/?_0xD3A183A3) and [SetPlayerCullingRadius](https://docs.fivem.net/natives/?_0x8A2FBAD4) to change the default culling radius.

 When an entity goes out of range, it's no longer controlled by their original owner.
 This means that any entity that would be out of scope will be culled and migrated/disowned.
+By default, the culling radius is set to `424 units` around the entity.

 # Best practices